fastify/fastify-reply-from/README.md

 #### `disableCache`

 This option will disable the URL caching.
-This cache is dedicated to reduce the amount of URL object generation.
+This cache is dedicated to reducing the amount of URL object generation.
 Generating URLs is a main bottleneck of this module, please disable this cache with caution.

 #### `contentTypesToEncode`